 To straighten the horizon of the equirectangular image, either click-drag the Straighten value box or click once and enter a new value in degrees.

-To change an unmapped image's centre point:
+To change an unmapped image's center point:

 To exit live projection and convert the image back to equirectangular mapping: